Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 7) Is 6 months hair transplant still thin?

-At 6 months after the hair transplant, it's common for the transplanted hair to still regress and thicken.
+It's common for the transplanted hair to regress and thicken 6 months after the procedure.
 While some patients may have significantly improved hair density by this time, others may still observe thinness.
 The full results, including optimal thickness, often become more apparent between 12 and 18 months after the procedure.

 8) Is it normal to experience itching or discomfort during the shedding phase after a hair transplant?

 Yes, it is normal to experience itching or discomfort during the shedding phase after a hair transplant.
-This can be due to the healing process, regrowth of hair, and the skin adjusting to the changes.
+This can be due to the healing process, hair regrowth, and the skin adjusting to the changes.
 Following post-transplant care instructions and consulting with your medical team can help manage these symptoms.

 No reviews